againh3x/ArtofData/_posts/2025-5-15-Final-Project.md

 ![Confusion Matrix](confmatrix.png)
 ![Feature Importance](feature_importance.png)

 The first image shows each of the model's predictions and the corresponding truth values.
 Notice that the model correctly predicted a large majority of patients that were actually over 8 hours, but also predicted the large majority of patients under 8 hours to be over 8 hours.

+The second image shows the important features the model took into account, with the mode of transportation being the highest (not an ECG related feature).